 Congenital anomalies are more likely in infants of mothers with diabetes because maternal hyperglycemia at the time of organogenesis is detrimental.
 Specific anomalies include

 Congenital heart disease Overview of Congenital Cardiovascular Anomalies Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births ( 1).
 Among birth defects, congenital heart disease is the leading cause of infant mortality... read more (hypertrophic cardiomyopathy, ventricular septal defect, transposition of the great arteries, and aortic stenosis)

 Persistently elevated insulin levels can also lead to increased deposition of glycogen and fat into cardiomyocytes.
 This deposition can cause transient hypertrophic cardiomyopathy, predominantly of the septum.

 Maternal diabetes mellitus is the major cause of large-for-gestational-age infants.

 Large size itself increases risk of birth injury (eg, clavicle or extremity long bone fracture) and perinatal asphyxia.

-Infants of diabetic mothers also may have metabolic complications immediately after delivery, including hypoglycemia, hypocalcemia, and polycythemia.
+Infants of mothers with diabetes also may have metabolic complications immediately after delivery, including hypoglycemia, hypocalcemia, and polycythemia.

-Infants of diabetic mothers are also at risk of respiratory distress syndrome and congenital anomalies.
+Infants of mothers with diabetes are also at risk of respiratory distress syndrome and congenital anomalies.